Wolf spider: Description

 Because they depend on camouflage for protection, they do not have the flashy appearance of some other kinds of spiders.
 In general, their coloration is appropriate to their favorite habitat.

 Hogna is the genus with the largest of the wolf spiders.
 Among the Hogna species in the U.S., the nearly solid dark brown H. carolinensis (Carolina wolf spider) is the largest, with a body that can be more than 2.5 cm long.
 It is sometimes confused with H. helluo, which is somewhat smaller and different in coloration.
 The underside of H. carolinensis is solid black, but the underside of H. helluo is variegated and has reds, oranges, and yellows with shades of black.

-Some members of the Lycosidae, such as H. carolinensis, make deep, tubular burrows in which they lurk much of the time.
+Some members of the Lycosidae, such as H. carolinensis, make deep, tubular burrows where they often lurk.
 Others, such as H. helluo, seek shelter under rocks and other shelters as nature may provide.
-As with spiders in general, males of almost any species can sometimes be found inside homes and buildings as they wander in search for females during the autumn.
+As with spiders in general, males of almost any species can sometimes be found inside homes and buildings as they wander searching for females during the autumn.

 Wolf spiders play an important role in natural population control of insects and are often considered "beneficial bugs" due to their predation of pest species within farms and gardens.

 Venom

 Wolf spiders inject venom if continually provoked.
-Symptoms of their bites include swelling, mild pain, and itching.
-In the past, necrotic bites have been attributed to some South American and Australian species, but further investigation has indicated that those problems that did occur were probably actually due to bites by members of other genera or not inducing those effects.
+Symptoms of their bites include swelling and mild pain.
+In the past, necrotic bites have been attributed to some South American and Australian species, but further investigation has indicated that those problems that did occur were probably due to bites by members of other families or did not induce those effects.